DannieBGoode/opensx70/_pages/links.md

 [http://www.polaroidland.net/](http://www.polaroidland.net/)

-If you have or know of an interested web please contact us: opensx70 at opensx70 dot com.
+If you have or know of an interested web please contact us: opensx70@opensx70.com.